Tommy Robinson: Activities since 2014

 Robinson travelled to watch UEFA Euro 2016 in France and demonstrated with a T-shirt and English flag ridiculing the Islamic State of Iraq and the Levant (ISIL).
 Bedfordshire Police imposed a football banning order on him on his return; his solicitor Alison Gurden accused the police of equating the proscribed terrorist group with all Muslims in their action.
 In September, a judge at Luton Magistrates' Court dismissed the case, calling the prosecution's evidence "vague" and "cagey".

 On 27 August 2016, 18 Luton Town football supporters, including Robinson and his family, were ejected by police from a pub in Cambridge on the day of the Cambridge United versus Luton football match.
-Robinson claimed he had been victimised, and complaints were submitted to Cambridge Police.
+Robinson said he had been victimised, and complaints were submitted to Cambridge Police.
 In March 2019, at Peterborough County Court, Robinson accused Cambridgeshire Constabulary of harassment, direct discrimination, humiliation, causing him stress and anxiety and breaching his human rights, namely the right to family life, right to freedom of conscience or religion, and freedom of expression.
 The claims related to police behaviour around Robinson possibly being issued a section 35 dispersal order at the pub after the match in 2016.
 The court rejected Robinson's claims and ordered him to pay £20,000 towards costs.
 Robinson said he would appeal against the ruling.

 Robinson was a correspondent for Rebel News, a Canadian far-right website.
 In May 2017 he was arrested for contempt of court after he attempted to film the defendants in an ongoing rape trial outside Canterbury Crown Court.
 Robinson's second self-published book, Mohammed's Koran: Why Muslims Kill For Islam was co-authored with Peter McLoughlin and released in 2017.
 Amazon has refused to sell it.
 Robinson was involved in a fist fight at Royal Ascot later in June 2017, for which Piers Morgan criticised him on Twitter.